 - Condition 2 is not applicable if you are leaving India for employment or as a member of crew of Indian merchant ship.
 For such cases, 60 days in condition 2 is replaced by 182 days.
 Hence, condition 2 automatically becomes ineffective.

-As per Income Tax Act, a person is of Indian Origin if he or either of his parents or any of his grandparents were born in undivided India.
+As per the Income Tax Act (Section 115, Clause e), a person is of Indian Origin if he or either of his parents or any of his grandparents were born in undivided India.

-An NRI is a citizen of India or PIO who is not a resident.
+An NRI is a citizen of India or PIO who is not a resident (ROR or RNOR).

 This is applicable to Non-residents who are returning to India.
-Even if you are a resident (as per above definition), you can be either ROR or RNOR.
+If you are not a Resident and Ordinarily resident (ROR), you can still be RNOR.

 You are an RNOR if you satisfy ANY of the following conditions:

 - You have been an NRI in 9 out of 10 years preceding the financial year under consideration.

 From FY2021 (from April 1, 2020), this condition will be relaxed.
 From FY2021, for you to qualify for RNOE status, you must be NRI in 7 (and not 9) out of 10 previous years.
 This was introduced in Budget 2020.
 The condition has been relaxed.
 As we would see later, RNOR status has a few tax benefits.
 With this change, you will be able to retain RNOR status for more number of years.OR